ImageMagick/Usage-Markdown/anim_mods/index.md

 Not only is the size of the virtual canvas set to the size of the crop area, but the offset of each frame in the animation is adjusted to keep things correct.
 (See [Viewport Crop with Canvas/Page Adjustments](../crop/#crop_viewport)).

-For example lets repeat the previous crop, but also crop the canvas information using the '`!`' flag...
+For example let's repeat the previous crop, but also crop the canvas information using the '`!`' flag...

 ~~~
 convert  canvas_prev.gif -quiet -crop 50x50+3+30\!  crop_viewport.gif